 The toolkit contains four modules that can each serve as an independent document.
 The modules provide:

 - State strategies to increase the share of LTSS provided in community-based settings;

 - Tools designed to assist states with policy and programmatic strategies;

 - Case studies of innovative programs and creative ways states are leveraging available federal authorities to transform LTSS systems; and

 National Balancing Indicator Project

 The Centers for Medicare & Medicaid Services (CMS) commissioned the National Balancing Indicator Project (NBIP) to develop and test the feasibility of implementing national indicators to assess states' efforts toward attaining and maintaining a balanced, person-driven LTSS system.
-The mission of the NBIP is to assist CMS and states in developing indicators that will help gauge a state's success in "balancing" its long-term support program, which will in turn inform federal and state policy making.
+The mission of the NBIP was to assist CMS and states in developing indicators to gauge a state's success in "balancing" its long-term support program, and inform federal and state policy making.